Stain in the Snow

 Stain in the Snow (French: La neige était sale) is a 1954 French crime film directed by Luis Saslavsky and starring Daniel Gélin, Valentine Tessier and Marie Mansart.
 It was shot at the Photosonor Studios in Paris.
 The film's sets were designed by the art director René Moulaert.
 It is based on a 1948 novel of the same title by Georges Simenon.
 It attracted audiences of over two million at the French box office.
-The setting if shifted from Nazi-occupied France to a fictional country under German occupation during the Second World War.
+The setting was shifted from Nazi-occupied France to a fictional country under German occupation during the Second World War.

 Synopsis

 Frank is brought up in a brothel by his prostitute mother.
 As he grows up he becomes increasingly criminal and violent.